LG XBOOM 360: Details, specs, availability, price and impressions

 What is the LG XBOOM 360 release date in Australia?

-A November 2021 release window was confirmed in the briefing.
-It's not an exact date, but with COVID-19 impacting delivery times and manufacturing so much, that's not particularly surprising.
+A November 2021 release window was originally confirmed in the briefing, however that has since changed.
+I received an email on 19 October that simply indicated that the LG XBOOM 360 would be released before Australia.
+While disappointing, with COVID-19 impacting delivery times and manufacturing so much, it's not particularly surprising.

 How much will the LG XBOOM 360 cost?